 Ultimately, QR Code tracking contributes to a deeper understanding of customer engagement and campaign effectiveness.
 The better you understand your target audience, the better you can create QR Code content that resonates with them.

-For example, take a close look at the devices your audience is using to scan your QR Codes.
-Are they primarily Android users? iOS users?
-This intel can help your digital marketing team structure your content to appeal to each demographic and ensure that the content is optimized for both operating systems.
+For example, take a close look at the devices your audience uses to scan your QR Codes.
+Are they primarily Android users or iOS users?
+This tells your team how to structure and optimize content for each operating system.

 Examples of campaigns that could use QR Code tracking